-Pinot Noir has grown more rapidly in terms of acreage (79% between 2006 and 2014) than any other widely planted red grape.
-Growers find it well suited to the terroir in the central to north part of the Okanagan Valley, where it is not too hot for this early-ripening variety.
+Pinot Noir has grown more rapidly in terms of acreage (79% between 2006 and 2014) than any other widely planted red grape as growers find it well suited to the BC terroir.
+Most of the plantings are in the central to north part of the Okanagan Valley as the hottest areas are mostly too hot for this early-ripening variety.
 Style wise, BC Pinot Noir tends to have both bright intense cherry, strawberry and raspberry fruit flavour as well as complex spice notes, along with medium tannins and high levels of acidity for structure.
 As a result, good quality BC Pinot Noir tends to age very well.

 Cabernet Sauvignon in BC is best suited to the warmest sites, typically on the eastern side of the Okanagan Valley near Osoyoos or on the south-facing benches of Cawston in the Similkameen Valley.
 Typical Cabernet Sauvignon in BC has intense cassis and blackberry fruit, structured tannins and high acidity, with a notable dried sage or tobacco note.
 The wines from ripe vintages can age very well, often drinking well for more than a decade.

-Cabernet Franc is increasingly making expressive, quality varietal wines, rather than in its usual role in most of the world as a blending grape.
-It seems to have a particular affinity with the climate of the south Okanagan Valley and the Similkameen Valley.
-Wines have bright red fruit, ripe tannins, intense perfume and just a pretty hint of the herbaceous/tobacco character that can be overpowering in overly cool climates.
+Cabernet Franc is increasingly making expressive, quality varietal wines, rather than its usual role as a blending grape in most of the world.
+It seems to have a particular affinity with the climate of the South Okanagan and Similkameen, producing wines with bright red fruit, ripe tannins, intense perfume and just a pretty hint of the herbaceous/tobacco character that can be overpowering in overly cool climates.
 In warm years it produces rich, structured wines yet in cool years it does not overly suffer from greenness, making it well suited to the BC climate.

-BC has proven it is well suited to making intensely flavoured, cool climate Syrah.
-As a result, BC Syrah is consistently named the top red wine in Canada in wine competitions.
+BC has proven it is well suited to making intensely flavoured, cool climate Syrah and because of this BC Syrah is consistently named the top red wine in Canada in wine competitions.
 BC Syrah falls somewhere between the rich, riper style of warmer climate Australian wines and the medium-bodied, fresher, peppery wines of the northern Rhône Valley in France.
 BC Syrah is intense in fruit, gamey, floral and retains lots of black pepper notes.